 You can also check out the company’s official site and its policies regarding your safety.
 You can even contact them and ask what they do to help keep you safe.

 Don’t give out any of your personal information to clients

 If a client asks you for any personal information — such as your phone number, street address, banking information, etc. — this is a BIG red flag.

 Keep your information private.

 This also includes your real name.
-Make up a pseudonym to prevent clients from finding you on your personal social media pages.
+If you’re chatting with strangers, make up a pseudonym to prevent anyone from finding you on social media.
 Better yet, don’t use your real name on social media either!